Torah im Derech Eretz: Contemporary influence

 Torah im Derech Eretz remains influential as a philosophy in Orthodox Judaism.
 Although usually associated with the "Breuer" community of Washington Heights, the philosophy remains an important influence in Modern Orthodox Judaism and, to some extent, in Haredi Judaism.
 (See also Divine Providence for discussion of derech eretz in contemporary Orthodox Judaism.)

 Modern Orthodoxy

 Torah im Derech Eretz is a major source of ideology for Modern Orthodoxy, particularly regarding the synthesis of Judaism and secular culture.
 Organizations on the left of Modern Orthodoxy have embraced the "broad interpretation", although critics say that, philosophical issues aside, their "relatively relaxed stance" in halakha in fact positions them outside the realm of Torah im Derech Eretz.

 Further to the right, the "broad interpretation" is largely identical with Torah Umadda—Torah and secular knowledge—a philosophy of Modern Orthodoxy closely associated with Yeshiva University, which aims at synthesizing Torah learning and secular knowledge within the personality.
 The two are nevertheless distinct in terms of emphasis.
-Under Torah Umadda, "[w]e prefer to look upon science and religion as separate domains..."
-(Samuel Belkin, inaugural address, 1943), whereas Torah im Derech Eretz, aims at the domination of Torah over secular knowledge and the application of Torah thought to secular knowledge.
-See further under Torah Umadda.
+Under Torah Umadda, "[w]e prefer to look upon science and religion as separate domains...", whereas Torah im Derech Eretz, aims at the domination of Torah over secular knowledge and the application of Torah thought to secular knowledge.